syracuseio/openhacksyr.github.io/faq.md

 View](https://www.google.com/maps/@43.047046,-76.150508,3a,75y,14.14h,85.32t/data=!3m4!1e1!3m2!1sDwIUBIpB-7hgKMcn89DYzA!2e0))
 - Take the elevator to the second floor

+## What is the meeting format?
+**Each** meeting starts out with introductions.
+We go around the room, and answer the following questions:

+- Who you are
+- What you do
+- What you're working on (if you have a project)
+- If you'd like any help, or would like to offer help

+Then, we get to work.

 ## Will there be food?

 Yes!
 Food &amp; drink are provided by our sponsor